How do you lead a meaningful, joyful conversation with a client?

 Rarely any human being wants to resist curiosity from another human being, and certainly not in the own fields of expertise.

-Curiosity is my main driver in my various roles I’ve held and am holding at MathWorks as well as previous companies.
+Curiosity is my main driver in my various roles I’ve held and am holding during my tenure.

 I truly want to know what’s going on, and why.
 This has always me to contribute value over and over again.

 When I talk with somebody from industry, I am so curious about their products, processes, and circumstances.
 There are so many things out there I do not know, that I cannot know.
 It is amazing to get to know a bit more of the world and how engineers work on shaping it.

 Same story in universities.

 Every time I think I have seen most syllabusses of courses, I encounter a new way of looking at a subject.
 Every time I encounter a department that sounds unfamiliar yet not exciting, by diving into it with curiosity I learn a whole new world of fascinating challenges and solutions.